 Belonging to the sub-sector of manufacturing and extractive industries was taken as the reference category for sub-sectors.
-In accordance with the descriptive analysis, the probability of entering early retirement is lower in any other sub-sector (cf. Figure 16).
-Of the four service sub-sectors, notably services for households and persons as well as services to the "polity" (government, social security, political parties, trade unions, employers' organisations, churches and religious associations, other not-for-profit and non-governmental organisations) stand out with low probabilities of effecting unemployment of the early retirement type.
+In accordance with the descriptive analysis, the probability of entering early retirement is lower in any other sub-sector.
+Of the four service sub-sectors, notably services for households and persons as well as services to the "polity" stand out with low probabilities of effecting unemployment of the early retirement type.